 args: string(optional) The args field specifies the name of a Shape for the input arguments required by your resolver.
 If your query does not need any input, you can omit this.

-Here, we're creating a custom query for an existing shape, using the built in
+Here, we're creating a custom query for a shape, using the built in

 Here, the shape of the query args is a built-in template provided by TakeShape.
 The generic